THE GATWICK/HEATHROW AIRLINK

 The Demise of Airlink

 The demise of this tremendously successful service was totally political.
 Realising that the environmental lobby had many friends in government circles, the operators commenced lobbying members of Parliament.
 Some 70 members offered their support.
 Captain Peter Hounsome, one of the Airlink pilots, organised a petition to gain support for the service.
 His efforts were rewarded with over 7,000 signatures, far more than the total lobby of the opposition.
 He and another pilot visited Nicholas Soames, MP for Crawley.
 He said he had been under the impression that no-one was pro the helicopter service.
-To his credit he then raised the issue in the House of Commons as can be seen in over two pages of Hansard (viz. for non-British readers – the official minutes of proceedings).
+To his credit, he then raised the issue in the House of Commons as can be seen in over two pages of Hansard (viz. for non-British readers – the official minutes of proceedings).
 However, all of these efforts came to nothing.
 Two days before the local government elections, Mr Nicholas Ridley the then Secretary of State, announced that Airlink would terminate 4 months following the completion of the M25 motorway.
 Competition for the Airlink helicopter was confined to surface traffic on the M25 motorway.
 Soon after Airlink began, Green Line Coaches commenced a new service called Speedlink connecting Gatwick and Heathrow.
-This high frequency coach service had to contend with the severe congestion on the M23 and M25 motorways.
+This high-frequency coach service had to contend with the severe congestion on the M23 and M25 motorways.
 Studies showed that the M25 traffic flow far exceeded the planned design criteria.
 Frustrated from the beginning by the environmental lobby, its three lanes were hopelessly inadequate.
-Late in the day the government ordered an extra lane to be built.
+Late in the day, the government ordered an extra lane to be built.
 These road works, lasting over many years, caused even worse congestion and millions of tons of polluted air from lorries and cars at a standstill to drift in the prevailing south-westerly wind over London.
 For many years after the cessation of Airlink, transfer between the two airports by road could not be guaranteed to any timetable and even today, one accident can block the motorway for hours.

 During its eight years of operation, the Gatwick/Heathrow Airlink carried 600,000 passengers conveniently and speedily between the two airports.
 It became established as the crucial link in the London airports interlining strategy.
 It was both popular and efficient.
-Interlining benefit to British Caledonian Airways and British Airways ran into tens of millions of pounds; the interline revenue for the London airports amounted to £100million.
+The interlining benefit to British Caledonian Airways and British Airways ran into tens of millions of pounds; the interline revenue for the London airports amounted to £100million.
 It truly fulfilled its function.
-Like many other brave British aviation ventures it failed because of political interference based on misinformation or worse.
+Like many other brave British aviation ventures, it failed because of political interference based on misinformation or worse.
 The recent Davies Airports Commission (2013) decided that a new Airlink inter airport helicopter transfer could not be justified as there was no evidence of a market!!
-Laurie Price, who recently retired having spent over 40 years involved in Air Transport Economics, Strategy and Policy, commented that he did not consider the Commission, which did not include even one commissioner with any experience in airline economics, marketing or operations, had done their research very well.
+The late Laurie Price, following his retirement having spent over 40 years involved in Air Transport Economics, Strategy and Policy, commented that he did not consider the Commission, which did not include even one commissioner with any experience in airline economics, marketing or operations, had done their research very well.
 Despite the change in market composition at Gatwick since Airlink ceased, the total passenger throughput at Heathrow and Gatwick has doubled and, according to CAA data, there are some 3 million transfer passengers a year at Gatwick, many of whom are connecting to and from Heathrow and who might prefer the guarantee of an unencumbered helicopter journey to succumbing to the vagaries of the M25, particularly when a bus transfer costs circa £25 and taxi £100++.
 Some 18 months after the demise of Airlink, BCal had to give up the fight as Britain’s second airline and was taken over by British Airways.
 Margaret Thatcher’s friend, Lord King, had one less problem in their combined mission to privatise the state airline.
 I don’t suppose that Airlink’s considerable contribution to the profits of BCal would have saved the airline.
 However, BCal had one office at Heathrow whose staff issued tickets for BCal services.
 The supervisor of this office said that the day the helicopter service ceased it was as if someone had turned off a tap and they all but ceased to sell tickets on BCal services!